PALS Provider: Course

 Chest compressions in pediatric CPR should be performed at a rate of 100-120 per minute.

-What is the first-line medication for stable wide-complex tachycardia in pediatric patients?
+What is the first-line treatment for a child in hypovolemic shock?

 Hypoglycemia is included in the reversible causes of pediatric cardiac arrest.